Discover Amsterdam

 Image from created by @creativebros.nl for amsterdam&partners

 Between Zandvoort and IJmuiden, you’ll find the pristine dune valleys, historic estates and rugged beaches of Zuid-Kennemerland.
-Stretching for more than 3800 hectares, this vast area is famously home to herds of wisent (European bison).
-You can observe them at special viewpoints or by following the 4km hiking trail.
-There are plenty of other recreational opportunities to do in the park including cycling, horse-riding and lakeside swimming.
+Stretching for over 3800 hectares, this vast area is famously home to herds of wisent (European bison).
+You can observe them from exceptional viewpoints or follow the 4-kilometre hiking trail.
+Plenty of other recreational opportunities in the park include cycling, horse riding and lakeside swimming.
 The park is a 40-minute drive from Amsterdam, a short train ride or just over an hour away on your bike.

 National Park Nieuw Land